Start of Q&A on types of tea! !

 Steamed ball green tea (Mushisei Tamarikucha)

-Q“I haven’t heard much about steamed tamaryokucha.
-What is it like?”
+Q "I've never heard of steamed tamaryokucha.
+What is it like?"

 Bancha

-A Tea made from hardened tea leaves, curled tea leaves, stems, etc.
+AA tea made from hardened tea leaves, curled tea leaves, and stems.

 Hojicha (roasted tea)